 How – How will you get there?
 And I’m not talking about whether you’re taking a plane or a boat.
 This is about building your support team.
 Who do you need on that team—people to pray for you, people to give to your ministry?
 Maybe you even want to invite other people to join you on the mission field.

-6. Practice!
 Hopefully you will have many opportunities to present your ministry and will become very familiar with your material.
 But don’t use that as an excuse to wing it!
 Take each speaking opportunity seriously and be well-prepared for it.
 Rehearse, out loud.
 Know your technology and what the church uses.
-Or at least be prepared to give your presentation without the technology, if necessary.
+Be prepared to give your presentation without the technology, if necessary.

 I understand that many people fear public speaking more than death.
 But I hope these tips can help you present your ministry clearly.
 God has called you to something exciting—let’s help your audience get excited about God’s work too.